arung-northwestern/mofid-cygwin/README.md

+# ⚠️ WARNING ⚠️

+# A WORK IN PROGRESS - DO NOT USE YET!

+## Streamlined version of MOFId for Windows installation using Cygwin

+This version aims to use the official OpenBabel repo instead of the prepackaged version.

 # MOFid

 A system for rapid identification and analysis of metal-organic frameworks.

 Please cite [DOI: 10.1021/acs.cgd.9b01050](https://pubs.acs.org/doi/abs/10.1021/acs.cgd.9b01050) if you use MOFid in your work.